PPSh-41: World War II

 The impetus for the development of the PPSh came from the Winter War (November 1939 to March 1940) between the Soviet Union and Finland, when the Finnish Army employed the Suomi KP/-31 submachine gun as a highly effective tool for close-quarter fighting in forests and built-up urban areas.
-The Red Army's older PPD-34 had been in mass production since 1934, but it was expensive to manufacture, both in terms of material and labor, as it used numerous milled metal parts (particularly for its receiver).
+The Red Army's older PPD submachine gun had been in production since 1934, but it was expensive to manufacture, both in terms of material and labor, as it used numerous milled metal parts (particularly for its receiver).
 The firearm-designer Georgy Shpagin wanted to reduce costs by using metal stamping for the production of the parts.
 In September 1940 Shpagin developed a prototype PPSh which also featured a simple gas-compensator designed to prevent the muzzle from rising during bursts; this improved shot grouping by about 70% relative to the PPD.

 The new weapon was produced in a network of factories in Moscow, with high-level local Party members made directly responsible for meeting production-targets.
 A few hundred weapons were produced in November 1941 and another 155,000 were made during the next five months.
 By spring 1942, the PPSh factories were producing roughly 3,069 units a day.
 Soviet production figures for 1942 indicate an output of almost 1.5 million units.The PPSh-41 uses 87 components (compared to 95 for the PPD-40), and the PPSh could be manufactured with an estimated 5.6 machining hours (later revised to 7.3 hours) compared with 13.7 hours for the PPD.
 Barrel production was often simplified by using barrels for the 7.62mm Mosin–Nagant: the rifle barrel was cut in half and two PPSh barrels were made from it after machining the chamber for the 7.62×25mm Tokarev cartridge.